Recreating the Country blog

 A wilding revolution

 Become part of a wilding revolution that leads to every Australian choosing personal totems.

 Every Australian child could be given a plant and animal totem when they start at preschool.

 Every immigrant could be given a totem plant and animal when they are naturalised.

 These would become their personal pathway into appreciating our amazing Australian wilderness.

 My good friend pondered about her meeting with the Nankeen Kestrel.
 She thought about its qualities of patience, unwavering concentration and clear vision and how it recognises opportunities and acts on then when the right moment arrives.

 She walked away from her seat on the empty beach deciding that the time was right to choose a new beginning.

 Take some time out and start the compelling natural history fantasy 'Seeds' the monthly chronicle here.

-Two men separated by a generation and linked by blood, struggle to restore the natural environment.
+Two men separated by a generation and linked by a deep love of the natural world, seek to find meaning through the healing of two degraded landscapes.
 But all is not what it seems as Tristan Grey is dragged back in time to redress the wrongs of a nation.